canmod/nfld-macpan/initial_model/initial_model.md

 ## 3   phi1  0.76                          Fraction of hospital cases to ICU
 ```

 Use the following time-variation schedule for these parameters.
+These correspond to the implementation of Alert level 4, and the beginning of phased re-opening, and without these breakpoints the model cannot fit the data.
+These suggests these NPIs were important in shaping the dynamics of the early Omicron wave in NL.

 ```r
 fit$forecast_args$time_args$params_timevar